-Description: The AAA first aid kit is created for you to embrace adventures in style.
-You can put the robust and beautiful carrying case in your car and only take it with you when you go on hikes or camping.
+Description: The AAA Commuter First Aid Kit is created for people who want to embrace the outdoor adventures in style.
+You can put the robust and greatly designed carrying case in your car and only take it with you when you go on hikes or camping.

-Simply hook the kit onto your luggage bag or backpack with the carabineer and you’re good to go.
+Furthermore, by simply hooking the kit onto your luggage bag or the backpack with the carabineer, you will be ready to start the outdoor adventures on foot as well.
 Doing this will also enable you to immediately locate the kit without having to rummage through your bags.

 The nifty little kit is very well-equipped too.
 From bandage care to wound care, you can attend to minor cuts or scrapes right there and then.
 There’s even an emergency whistle for you to attract attention and a first aid booklet that guides you safely out of situations.

-Though this AAA first aid kit seems pretty much well-equipped, some people wish that there would be ointments for blisters, burns and scrapes.
-Though everything in the kit is useful, the limited supplies could only dress minor wounds once.
+Though this AAA first aid kit seems pretty much well-equipped, our opinion is that ointments for blisters, burns and scrapes should be included as well.
+Also, even though everything in the kit is useful, the limited supplies could only dress minor wounds once.
 So frequent replenishing of supplies is required if you’re an active adventurer.

 Description: Finally, a first aid kit that really contains all that you need.
-And The Complete First Aid Kit Ansi First Aid Kit is made in the United States with every item individually packaged in a 510K certified, FDA-regulated facility that ensures top-notch quality.
+The Phoenix-Lazerus Inc. The Complete First Aid Kit is made in the United States with every item individually packaged in a 510K certified, FDA-regulated facility that ensures top-notch quality.

 True to its name, The Complete First Aid Kit is comprehensive.
-Besides the usual cuts, burns, scraps, swells and pain relief, it’s the only one of its kind in the world that includes Save-A-Tooth, an American Dental Association-approved system for preserving knocked out teeth from dehydration and cell damage to extend its possibility of replant.
-Got to do a CPR?
+Besides the usual cuts, burns, scrapes, swells and pain relief, it’s the only one of its kind in the world that includes Save-A-Tooth, an American Dental Association-approved system for preserving knocked out teeth from dehydration and cell damage to extend its possibility of replanting.

-This first aid kit comes equipped with CPRotector, a safe method to do quick CPRs.
-For less than $40 and with certified products that are hallmarks of assurance, this first aid kit is affordability meets all-round quality.
+This first aid kit also comes equipped with CPRotector, a safe method to do quick CPRs.
+For less than $40 and with certified products that are hallmarks of assurance, this first aid kit is affordability meets all-around quality.

 However, there could still be room for improvement in a seemingly great buy.
-Some users feel that the plastic box is not sturdy enough and the latches that secure the box feel as if they might give way after several times of opening and closing.
+You might find that the plastic box is not sturdy enough and the latches that secure the box feel as if they might give way after several times of opening and closing.